SaveEnergy/libdns-autodns/README.md

 3. Open an issue on this repository

 ## Changelog

+### v1.0.5
+- Fixed: Added support for `libdns.RR` generic records, resolving DNS-01 challenge issues where Caddy creates generic TXT records that were previously treated as unknown.

 ### v1.0.4
 - Fixed: Completely omit timestamp fields (Created and Updated) from API requests by using pointer types and nil values, ensuring clean request bodies without unnecessary read-only fields.